 The government will also provide additional grant funding for local authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBBR), rural rate relief (RRR) and tapered relief.
 This will provide a one-off grant of £10,000 to eligible businesses to help meet their ongoing business costs.

 A further cash grant scheme is available to businesses in the retail, hospitality and leisure sectors.
 Qualifying businesses are eligible for a cash grant of up to £25,000 per property.
-The grant applies to businesses in these sectors with a rateable value of under £15,000, they will receive a grant of £10,000.
-For businesses with a rateable value of between £15,001 and £51,000, they will receive a grant of £25,000.
+The grant applies to businesses in these sectors with a ratable value of under £15,000, they will receive a grant of £10,000.
+For businesses with a ratable value of between £15,001 and £51,000, they will receive a grant of £25,000.

 This new loan scheme delivered by the British Business Bank will launch from 23 March 2020 to support small and medium-sized businesses to access bank lending.
 The government will provide lenders with a guarantee of 80% on each loan to give lenders further confidence in continuing to provide finance to SMEs.
 The Scheme will support loans of up to £5 million in value and will be interest-free for the first 12 months.
 The scheme applies to UK businesses with a turnover of no more than £45 million per annum.